rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 5. Type the command to view information about the bash package that is installed on the system.

 !!!
 NOTE
     The previous exercises were querying and working with packages that are already installed on the system.
-In the following exercises, we'll start off  working with packages that are not yet installed.We'll use the DNF application to download the packages that we'll be using in the next steps.
+In the following exercises, we'll start off working with packages that are not yet installed.
+We'll use the DNF application to download the packages that we'll be using in the next steps.

 6. First check to make sure that wget application is not already installed on the system.
 Type: